graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

   * `graphiql`: Set this to `true` to enable the GraphiQL interface.
   * `enableCors`: Enables some generous CORS settings for the GraphQL endpoint.
 There are some costs associated when enabling this, if at all possible try to put your API behind a reverse proxy.
   * `bodySizeLimit`: Set the maximum size of JSON bodies that can be parsed (default 100kB).
 The size can be given as a human-readable string, such as '200kB' or '5MB' (case insensitive).
+  * `enableQueryBatching`: [Experimental] Enable the middleware to process multiple GraphQL queries in one request
   * `jwtSecret`: The secret for your JSON web tokens.
 This will be used to verify tokens in the `Authorization` header, and signing JWT tokens you return in procedures.
   * `jwtVerifyOptions`: Options with which to perform JWT verification - see https://github.com/auth0/node-jsonwebtoken#jwtverifytoken-secretorpublickey-options-callback
   * `jwtRole`: A comma separated list of strings that give a path in the jwt from which to extract the postgres role.
 If none is provided it will use the key `role` on the root of the jwt.